EventStore/EventStoreDB-Client-Dotnet-Legacy/README.md

 EventStoreDB is the open-source, functional database with Complex Event Processing in JavaScript.

-This is the repository for the legacy .NET TCP client for EventStoreDB version 5+ and uses TCP as the communication protocol.
+This is the repository for the legacy .NET TCP client for EventStoreDB version 5 - 23.10 and uses TCP as the communication protocol.
+ESDB versions later than 23.10 do not support TCP.

-If you're looking for the new recommended .NET gRPC client, check the [EventStore-Client-Dotnet](https://github.com/EventStore/EventStore-Client-Dotnet) repo.
+If you're looking for the recommended .NET gRPC client, check the [EventStore-Client-Dotnet](https://github.com/EventStore/EventStore-Client-Dotnet) repo.

 ## Support